PaperStrike/onfetch/README.md

 document.head.append(script);
 ```

-To enable this feature, import `onfetch/sw` in you service worker.
+To enable this feature, import `onfetch/sw` in your service worker.

 ```js
 // In the service worker.